Python Virtual Environments Cheat Sheet

 Basic commands to use virtual environments

-: Stop working on a virtual environmentpip freeze > requirements.txt
+- deactivate: Stop working on a virtual environment

 Setting up virtual environments

-go directly to the directory of the project directory, edit the /virtualenvs/postactivate and add: - To make
+- To make workon [name]go directly to the directory of the project directory, edit the /virtualenvs/postactivate and add: